ToXIc-Dev/LED-Matrix-Stuff/PClock/README.md

 ## OTA Update

+The sketch can be updated over WiFi

+1. Run a web server and put the espupdate folder on it and edit the index.php with your ESP's MAC Address
-The sketch can be updated over WiFi by running a web server and setting the address in the settings and then exporting your compiled binaries from the IDE and putting them on the web server with the name pclock-1.0.ino (the 1.0 being a version number higher than the current one on the ESP, Remember to change the version number in the sketch too, otherwise it will go into a update loop.)
+2. Set the URL in the settings
+3. Export your compiled binaries from the Arduino IDE and put them on the web server in the bin folder with the name pclock-1.0.ino (the 1.0 being a version number higher than the current one on the ESP, Remember to change the version number in the sketch too, otherwise it will go into a update loop.)